-At the ESC for the SC21 in 2016, New Zealand and Japan advised that no Japanese-flagged foreign charter vessels in the NZ SBT fishery (NZ joint-venture) in 2016 due to amendment of the NZ domestic law for vessels operating within the NZ exclusive economic zone, and therefore there would be no observations from the charter vessels for areas 5 and 6 in the CPUE dataset from 2016 onward (CCSBT 2016a).
-To minimize the impact of the loss of these data on the CPUE series, an approach that the statistical areas in which the charter fishery operated historically with those immediately adjacent (Area 5 into 4 and Area 6 into 7) were combined was proposed (Takahashi 2017) and agreed to be used for future analysis (CCSBT 2017).
-This approach retained the historical data in the standardization and did not have an appreciable impact on the indices, although there were some divergence/differences in trends between CPUE indices by this and previous approaches, especially for age groups 5, 8-11, and age 12+ (see Appendix Fig. A-1).
+At the ESC for the SC21 in 2016, New Zealand and Japan advised that no Japanese-flagged foreign charter vessels in the NZ SBT fishery (NZ joint-venture) operated in 2016 due to amendment of the NZ domestic law for vessels operating within the NZ exclusive economic zone, and therefore there would be no observations from the charter vessels for Areas 5 and 6 in the CPUE dataset from 2016 onward (CCSBT 2016).
+To minimize the impact of the loss of these data on the CPUE series, an approach that the statistical areas in which the charter fishery operated historically with those immediately adjacent were combined (Area 5 into 4 and Area 6 into 7) was proposed (Takahashi 2017) and agreed to be used for future analysis (CCSBT 2017).
+This approach retained the historical data in the standardization and did not have an appreciable impact on the indices, although there were some divergence/differences in trends between CPUE indices by this and previous approaches, especially for age groups 5, 8-11, and age 12+ (see Appendix Fig. A-1 in Takahashi and Itoh 2017).

-Estimates of the CPUE indices for 2016 (the most recent year when catch and effort data are available) were based not on logbooks but RTMP data only, and thus should be looked at with caution as described in the Nominal CPUE section above.
+Estimates of the CPUE indices for 2019 (the most recent year when catch and effort data are available) were based not on logbooks but RTMP data only, and thus should be looked at with caution as described in the Nominal CPUE section above.
 These estimates may be changed when logbook data become available the subsequent year (Takahashi et al. 2001).
-Further, as also mentioned above, CPUE in recent years must be examined carefully because Japanese longline fishery has introduced the IQ system since 2006 (Itoh 2017).
+Further, as also mentioned above, CPUE in recent years must be examined carefully because Japanese longline fishery has introduced the IQ system since 2006 (Itoh 2020a).

-Looking to trends in recent years, the w0.5 and w0.8 indices for age 3 have alternatively repeated increase and decrease by 2- or 3-year cycle (Fig.1-5a).
-The 2016 indices for this age were near the past 5-year averages over 2011-15.
-The CPUE index for age 3 has varied from year to year, especially in recent years (see Fig. 1-2), and thus its trend is not necessarily consistent with ones for age 4 and 5 by various reasons (e.g., incomplete recruitment of age 3 fish into Japanese longline fishery, small fish releases/discards in recent years).
+Looking to trends in about past 5 years, the w0.5 and w0.8 indices for age 3 have increased consistently (Fig.1-5a).
+The 2019 indices for this age were above the past 5-year averages over 2014-18.
+The CPUE index for age 3 has varied from year to year (see Fig. 1-2), and thus its trend is not necessarily consistent with ones for age 4 and 5 by various reasons (e.g., incomplete recruitment of age 3 fish into Japanese longline fishery, small fish releases/discards in recent years).
 Therefore, as a signal of recruitment fluctuation, the age 3 indices should be looked at and interpreted with caution.

-The indices for age 4 continuously increased from 2006 to 2009 and have fluctuated around the past 5-year means over 2010-16 since 2009 (Fig. 1-5b).
+The indices for age 4 show increase trends in recent years (Fig. 1-5b).
 This age 4 indices may also be influenced by small fish releases/discards in recent years.
-The 2016 indices for age 4 were lower than the past 5-year average.
+The 2019 indices for age 4 were higher than the past 5-year averages.